midtown-ai/glossary/glossary/m.md

   * Use the mean gradient we calculated in step 3 to update the weights
   * Repeat steps 1–4 for the mini-batches we created

- Just like SGD, the average cost over the epochs in mini-batch gradient descent fluctuates because we are averaging a small number of examples at a time.
+ Just like SGD, the average cost over the [epochs] in mini-batch gradient descent fluctuates because we are averaging a small number of examples at a time.
 But the mini-batch gradient descent is a good (the best) approximation.
 Also note that the path is less optimized than the "complete" gradient descent where you take all sample into consideration for one step, but it is a good approximation and the destination/convergence is the same = the local minima is not changed by the path taken to reach it.

- See also [M], [Batch Gradient Descent], [Gradient Descent], [Mini-Batch], [Stochastic Gradient Descent]
+ See also [M], [Batch Gradient Descent Algorithm], [Gradient Descent Algorithm], [Mini-Batch]

 # Mixed Reality